-Knoxville’s Community Development Corporation (KCDC) will hold a community meeting to present a site plan for Phase 4 redevelopment of the Walter P. Taylor Homes site to Five Points residents and community stakeholders on Wednesday, Nov.
-14, at 5 p.m. at the Walter P. Taylor Boys & Girls Club, 317 McConnell St.
+Knoxville’s Community Development Corporation (KCDC) held a community meeting to present a site plan for Phase 4 redevelopment of the Walter P. Taylor Homes site to Five Points residents and community stakeholders on Nov.
+14 at the Walter P. Taylor Boys & Girls Club, 317 McConnell St.

 “We are glad to be embarking on this fourth phase, which will complete the transformation of the site into a vibrant community of modern, energy-efficient homes,” KCDC Executive Director and CEO Ben Bentley said.